Qumulo/docs/administrator-guide/network-multitenancy/configuring-management-protocols.md

 ## Enabling and Disabling REST API Access
 The Qumulo Core REST API lets you manage clusters by using the `qq` CLI, Python bindings, and REST API calls.

-* To enable REST API access, use the `qq multitenancy_modify_tenant` command, specify the tenant ID, and use the `--enable-rest-api` flag.
+* To enable REST API access, run the {% include qq.html command="multitenancy_modify_tenant" %}, specify the tenant ID, and use the `--enable-rest-api` flag.

 * To disable access, use the `--disable-rest-api` flag.